john-itcsolutions/cheirrs/README.md

 `cd bundle-kubeflow`

-The below commands will assume you are running them from the bundle-kubeflow directory within your kubeflow vm (see below).
+The below commands will assume you are running them from the bundle-kubeflow directory, which you will mount within your kubeflow vm (see below).

 Then, follow the instructions from the subsection below to deploy Kubeflow to microk8s.